ycui1984/py2048/README.md

 To run the program, simply type py2048 into the command prompt or click py2048 in your Games menu.

 ##Features
-* There is an undo button.
-You can guess what it does.
-* You can save your game to a file and open it later.
-* You can change the size of your grid.
+* Moves can be undone with the click of a button.
+* Games can be saved in user-specified files to be resumed later.
+* Grid size can be resized to preference.
-* There are two kinds of mouse interaction possible (toggled by a menu item)
+* In addition to the keyboard, there are two kinds of mouse interaction
-* The colors in the grid can be rerandomized at any time (without messing up your game)

-###The two kinds of mouse interaction are:
   * Swipe: click and hold and then move in the direction desired
-* Click: each section of the grid (top, bottom, left, right) will move the tiles in a different direction.
+  * Click: each section of the grid (top, bottom, left, right) when clicked will move the tiles in a different direction.
 The cursor will be an arrow pointing in the direction the tiles would go if you clicked.
+* The colors in the grid can be rerandomized at any time (without messing up your game)

 ##Screenshot